Executive Order 14036: Background

 As President, Biden appointed vocal proponents of antitrust enforcement to advisory and regulatory roles, including Tim Wu as an advisor at the NEC and Lina Khan as chairwoman of the FTC.
-Wu helped author Executive Order 14036 and has assisted with its implementation.
+Wu helped author Executive Order 14036 and assisted with its implementation during his time as an advisor.

 Provisions

 Containing 72 provisions, the executive order was said to be "striking in its scope and ambition" by The Washington Post.

 Antitrust enforcement

 The order calls on the FTC and the Department of Justice (DOJ) to "enforce the antitrust laws vigorously and recognizes that the law allows them to challenge prior bad mergers that past administrations did not previously challenge" in areas such as the tech sector, labor markets, and the healthcare industry.

 The executive order cites research by the American Economic Liberties Project (AELP), an anti-monopoly organization, that found that the median U.S. household loses $5,000 a year from wages that are lowered as a result of a lack of competition.